vispy/vispy2-sandbox/research/graphics_types.md

 The properties listed here generally apply to the whole graphics object (a uniform, in GPU terms), but most of these could also be applied per-vertex.

+### Ideas / todo

+* Look at what primitives plotly provides.
+* Look at how the below relates to the minimal requirements to be a MPL backend.

 ## The graphics

 ### BaseGraphics